 This town is definitely an ideal destination for photography enthusiasts since one can see the sunrise and the sunset, marking the transformation to night as the stepped green fields turn a faded shade of pink.
 Moreover, the untouched scenes of green prime forests and the waterfalls Ra-ai and Ro-Cung generously pour fresh water from the border with Laos making for gorgeous scenes.

-- Pro Tip: Tay Giang is a border town and it can be seen as less developed and more remote than Dong Giang.
+- Pro tip: Tay Giang is a border town and it can be seen as less developed and more remote than Dong Giang.
 Therefore, give the tribe chief a phone call in advance via the numbers below.
 That way, they can prepare the food and a place to sleep for you.
 You can also ask for help from your local host or hotel staff before you embark for Tay Giang.
 Tay Giang has only enjoyed the convenience of electricity since 2013.
 Therefore, bringing a power bank along is a smart move.
 Again, Viettel is the operator with the strongest signal in Tay Giang.

 Worry-free option: Go with the professionals

 You should know that riding a motorcycle by yourself in Vietnam is not suitable for everyone due to safety and legal issues.
+So what’s a better alternative?
+Go on a tour with a reputable company.

 These adventures are not just about the destination but also about the people and culture of Vietnam with stops in Cam Ha silk village, Thanh Ha pottery village, Phuoc Kieu bronze casting village, and more.
 Each village represents the traditional job and skills that have been passed down for 16 generations since the Vietnamese first moved to this land.
 I hope you come to love these places like I have through my travels.